Operations

 Influencer Marketing Consultant, Hype Maven

-What they should be saying is, “I fully understand your lifestyle and I am aware of the place and space I occupy in it, and I will you on that journey.
+What they should be saying is, “I fully understand your lifestyle and I am aware of the place and space I occupy in it, and I will accompany you on that journey."

 Take this partnership between Adobe Stock and Bibi Jane Angelica.
 Now, Bibi Jane Angelica isn’t your typical tech creator recommending video editing products.
 But she flawlessly (and poetically!) combines her passion for creating videos with Adobe’s product by honing in how video making helped her express herself – and how Adobe fits into it all.